 Valentine’s Day with the Captain

 At the whistle, we headed off through the dark streets.
 About three miles out of town the skies lightened.
 At four miles the rolling hills of Southgate Road began to slow me down.
-By the time I started up long Lowry Hill, I was drenched.
-Then the wasp stung my leg.
-(Locally they’re called jack spaniards.)
+By the time I started up long Lowry Hill, I was drenched in sweat.
+Then, the wasp stung my leg.
+(Locally, they call them jack spaniards.)
 I paused at the top to dump a bottle of water on my head.
 Fortunately, the rest of the way through Tide Village and back into town was mostly downhill.
-The Captain finished close behind me.
+The Captain finished right behind me.

-St. Croix was a major sugar producer in the 1700s and 1800s with nearly 30,000 acres under cultivation.
+Saint Croix was a major sugar producer in the 1700s and 1800s with nearly thirty thousand acres under cultivation.
 Using African slaves for labor, the Danes operated 375 sugarcane plantations.
 The island was dotted with nearly 150 windmills during this time, 115 of which are still standing today.

-Drove to Estate Little La Grange on Mahogany Road.
-Little La Grange has been in the Lawaetz family since 1896, when Carl Lawaetz accepted an offer to become assistant manager of the 400-acre farm.
+I found Estate Little La Grange on Mahogany Road.
+Little La Grange has been in the Lawaetz family since 1896, when Carl Lawaetz accepted an offer to become assistant manager of the four-hundred-acre farm.
 When he arrived from Denmark, the home was empty except for a carved wooden Indian.
-Carl asked Marie, a childhood friend, to join him on St. Croix and become his wife.
-Throughout the home are photos, furniture and mementos that tell the story of the Lawaetz family at Little La Grange.
+Carl asked Marie, a childhood friend, to join him on Saint Croix and become his wife.
+Throughout the home are photos, furniture, and mementos that tell the story of the Lawaetz family at Little La Grange.

 The craftsmen harvest only deadwood.
 Swietenia mahagoni, the species found in the Caribbean, is no longer commercially available.
 They also work with two other rare hardwoods, saman and thibet.

-Christiansted, the former capital of the Danish West Indies, has preserved its downtown full of 18th-century Danish-style buildings.
-I toured the National Historic Site, including Fort Christiansvaern, the Customs House and the Scale House, where countless barrels of sugar, rum and molasses were weighed before shipping to Denmark.
+Christiansted, the former capital of the Danish West Indies, has preserved its downtown full of eighteenth-century Danish-style buildings.
+I toured the National Historic Site, including Fort Christiansvaern, the Customs House, and the Scale House, where countless barrels of sugar, rum, and molasses were weighed before shipping to Denmark.

-I was particularly fascinated by Alexander Hamilton’s connection to St. Croix.
+I was particularly fascinated by Alexander Hamilton’s connection to Saint Croix.
 Hamilton (of the ten-dollar bill) was born out of wedlock on the island of Nevis to Rachel Faucette and James Hamilton, son of a Scottish laird.
-Rachel was earlier married, against her wishes, to Johann Lavien of St. Croix, an older man.
+Rachel was earlier married, against her wishes, to Johann Lavien of Saint Croix, an older man.
 She walked out of the marriage in 1750.
 Lavien responded by having her jailed at Fort Christiansvaern for several months.
-Upon her release she traveled to St. Kitts, where she met Hamilton.
+Upon her release she traveled to Saint Kitts, where she met Hamilton.
 He eventually abandoned Rachel and their two sons, citing infidelity (possibly because she had never divorced Lavien).
 To support her children, she kept a small store in Christiansted.
-In 1768 she died, leaving Hamilton an orphan at age 13.
-For a few years, he distinguished himself through his work at an export-import firm.
-In 1773, 18-year-old Hamilton left for the British colonies, never to return.
-He became chief staff aide to George Washington, an influential interpreter of the Constitution and the founder of the U.S.’s financial system.
+In 1768 she died, leaving Hamilton an orphan at age thirteen.
+For a few years, he distinguished himself through his work at an import-export firm.
+In 1773, eighteen-year-old Hamilton left for the British colonies, never to return.
+He became chief staff aide to George Washington, an influential interpreter of the Constitution, and the founder of the America’s financial system.